 Hacienda Destino

 According to José Ferreras Pagán in his book Biografía de las Riquezas de Puerto Rico, Hacienda Destino was established by Juan Capó and then owned by his estate.
-In 1902 it consisted of one thousand eight hundred eighty cuerdas of which four hundred fifty were planted with sugarcane producing some one thousand three hundred hogsheads of sugar annually.
-Then, its administrator was Vicente Balbás Capó and 1st Overseer was Enrique Mercado.
-The Juan Capó referred to by Ferreras Pagán is Venezuelan born of Spanish descent Pedro Juan Capó Planchart (1809-1874), son of Francisco Capo Coll and Caracas Venezuela born Theresa de Jesus del Carmen Planchart Rondón (1809- 1869).
+In 1902 it consisted of one thousand eight hundred eighty cuerdas of which four hundred fifty were planted with sugarcane producing approximately one thousand three hundred hogsheads of raw sugar annually.
+The Juan Capó referred to by Ferreras Pagán was Venezuelan born of Spanish descent Pedro Juan Capó Planchart (1809-1874), one of three sons (Luis Florentino Capó Planchart and Federico Capó Planchart) of Francisco Capó Coll (1776-1841)and Caracas, Venezuela born Theresa de Jesús del Carmen Planchart Rondón (1789- 1869).
 Pedro Juan was married to Constanza Ortiz de la Renta (1815-1857) and was Mayor of Ponce from September to December 1856 where he always lived until his death.
+Ferreras Pagán states that in 1902 its 1st Overseer was Enrique Mercado and its administrator was Vicente Balbás Capó (1864-1926), grandson of Pedro Juan Capó.
+Planchart.

 Hacienda Destino remained in the Capó family until 1920 when it was acquired by Luce & Co., a subsidiary of Central Aguirre.
 In 1964 some one thousand twenty acres of land of the former hacienda were sold to farmer Pedro Ramos before the Government of Puerto Rico acquired all other lands through the Land Authority.

-The masonry building pictured below, which has been altered some, was supposedly the processing plant.
-It was located on the North side of PR-1, the road from Santa Isabel to Salinas, about 3 km from the town of Santa Isabel.
+The brick and masonry building pictured below, which original structure has been altered, was supposedly the processing plant.
+It was located on the North side of PR-1, between Santa Isabel to Salinas about 3 km from the town of Santa Isabel.